Musicians

 Sponsor: Jenny Bond

-She began her studies on the cello at the age of eight.
-She received a Bachelor of Music from Ewha Womans University in South Korea, where she studied under Sun Yee Chung and Il-Hwan Bae.
-She completed Masters of Music and Doctor of Musical Arts degrees under Suren Bagratuni at Michigan State University, where she received awards and grants such as the Welton Family Endowed Fund, the Dr. Stanley and Selma Hollander Endowed Scholarship in Cello, and the Music GOP Fellowship.
-In addition, she was a graduate teaching assistant from 2013 to 2016.
+Jinhyun began her cello studies at the age of eight.
+She earned her Bachelor of Music degree from Ewha Womans University in South Korea.
+She then completed both her Master of Music and Doctor of Musical Arts degrees at Michigan State University, where she was a graduate teaching assistant and received awards such as the Welton Family Endowed Fund, Dr. Stanley and Selma Hollander Endowed Scholarship in Cello, and the Music GOP Fellowship.